 - Simmer: Add the stock, stir well, cover the pot (3) and simmer the 4-ingredient potato soup for 15-20 minutes or until the potatoes are soft (4).

 - Adjust the taste with salt and freshly ground black pepper.
-For a bit of a kick, make sure you add a lot of pepper.
+Make sure you add a lot of pepper for a bit of a kick.

 Yes.
 Once cooked, let it cool and keep it in the fridge.